JamilR7/particle-simulator/README.md

 There is also 2D collision dynamics incorporated, particles will glow when a collision check is being computed.

-I plan to add options to adjust particle properties and toggle more types of particle behaviour once I have optimised the algorithms.

 ![Animation-new](https://github.com/user-attachments/assets/43526c54-5261-409c-82ad-e070b0ab4643)

 Here we can see the 2D collisions taking place, particles will move in random directions and will glow yellow when a collision check is being processed.
 To optimise performance, we using sorting algorithms and the transitive property of inequality to avoid collision detection with unnecessary particles.